-1060 \IB History HL I
+1060 \IB History HL I Grade 11-12 1.0 cr

 IB History HL I is a thematic based study of international political, economic, social and cultural developments with emphasis on the move to global war 1931-41.
 A key theme of the course is the study of 20th century authoritarian states including methods used, maintenance of power and impact of the leader's policies.
 The course will demand higher level thinking and will include extensive outside reading, writing, and research.
 Emphasis will be placed on the research and critical analysis of primary sources to arrive at original historical conclusions.
 Students will conduct research and complete a first draft of the historical investigation in the second semester of the course.